 Investigate.
 Talk to someone like me.
 Or see what the reviewers at Common Sense Media have to say.
 Or ask the parents in your parenting Facebook group.

 2. GO DEEPER

-If you want to know more about what people do on Instagram, you can go to the website Statigram and search for …anything.
+If you want to know more about what people do on Instagram, you can go to the to Instagram #explore and look around.

 Try searching for monkeys, kittens, Justin Bieber or try something naughtier–what might your 12 year old search for?
 Yes, I know kids are supposed to be 13 to use most social apps, including Instagram, but many kids have Instagram accounts before this birthday!

 Know what’s out there, but don’t assume that just because there is instaporn that your child knows this or wants to see it.
 Just because inappropriate content can be found on an app, doesn’t mean that is what your son or daughter is looking for…but do remember that user generated content is not rated the way movies would be…and that most of these companies are WAY to small to adequately screen content.